 A few notes to keep in mind about the highway and drive.
 The bulk of the Mirror Lake Highway is closed during winter.
 Typically the highway opens in late May or early June depending on the snows and closes with snowfall in Autumn.
 You can check the current status of the highway at the UDOT website here.
 Also, the speed limit along the highway varies from 25 miles per hour where pedestrian traffic is high to highway speeds, so make sure to pay attention to these fluctuations.
 For those automobile enthusiasts looking at enjoying the curvy mountain roads, the canyon offers a lot of this from Kamas to Bald Mountain pass, but then straightens out quite a bit after the Ruth Lake Trail Head parking area.
 So you may want to turn around at Ruth Lake and enjoy the curves in reverse as you head back to Kamas.

 Feel free to share in the comments your questions or recommendations for side adventures along the Mirror Lake Highway, I'd love to hear from you.
-If you'd like more information on fun outdoor adventures in Utah consider signing up for our e-mail list (simply go to the top of page and click subscribe - it's free!) to get the latest adventure posts.
+If you found this article helpful and are planning other adventures in Utah consider signing up for our e-mail list (simply go to the top of page and click subscribe - it's free!) to get the latest adventure posts.
 You can also sign up to be a member here to share comments at the bottom of our posts and in our forums.
-Most importantly don't forget to get out and find some adventure.
+Most importantly don't forget to get outside and find your adventure!